Grid Certificates - Services for Research

 If you get error message saying You are not allowed to self enroll, then your home organization is not yet compatible with the Sectigo Certificate Manager and you should contact local network administrators to fix this issue.

 In the Digital certificate enrollment page, check that your personal information is correct.
 In the Certificate Profile selection, choose: GÉANT IGTF-MICS Personal and Key generation option for the Private Key selection.

 Keytype should be added and should be RSA4096

 Finally define and verify a password for your certificate and press Submit button.

 The PKCS12 formatted certificate is now exported to the download folder of your browser.
 Default name for the certificate is certs.p12.

 Converting your certificate to PEM format

-You will need to convert the certificate to a format the grid tools understand.
-The following commands work on Linux machines.
-If you are using the grid tools from another machine than your browser is on, you can transfer the "usercert.p12" file to that machine, and run these commands there.
+uses PEM as the default certificate format.
+The following commands convert the certs.p12 certificate to PEM format on Linux machines.
+If you are using the grid tools from another machine than your browser is on, you can transfer the certs.p12 file to that machine, and run these commands there.
 It's suggested that you use a secure tool like SCP to do this.